 Photographing lakes is a favorite subject for every landscape photographer.
-Think about one of those north american lakes surrounded by wild forests and snow capped mountains or some European lakes where picturesque and tiny villages reflect into.
+Think about one of those North American lakes surrounded by wild forests and snow capped mountains.
+Or some European lakes where picturesque and tiny villages reflect into.

 If there is any human activity on the lake like boats or canoes just wait a few minutes to let ripples dissipate.
 In case of mld breeze just stick around and wait for it to periodically die down.

-I suggest to take two pictures of the same scene (tripod needed in this case): one with the polarizer on and the other without.
-The photo shot with the polarizer filter on will give the maximum reflection while the other will unveil the underwater details, instead.
+I suggest to take two pictures of the same scene (tripod needed in this case).
+One shot with the polarizer on while the other without.
+The photo shot with the polarizer filter on will give the maximum reflection.
+The other photo will unveil the underwater details, instead.

 For example, try to get an appealing or pretty lake view framed by a window inside a building.
 A boat sailing gracefully in the water with a picturesque background made of mountains or a pretty lake village shot with a right composition and at the right time (golden hour is the best time often!) will create a beautiful scene and a winning photo!